bitcoin-core-review-club/website/hosting.md

   - Advantages and disadvantages of this approach compared to alternative approaches.
   - Potential bugs reviewers might want to look out for.
   - Fun C++ things.

+- You may want to think about how you want to split the discussion across two meetings.
+Here are some ideas:

+  - Conceptual and approach, then implementation.
+  - The first n commits of the PR, then the last n commits.

 - If you refer to yourself in the notes, use third person narrative (e.g. your name or GitHub profile) rather than first person ("I").